jaykanjia/medusa-file-cloudinary/README.md

 ## Medusa File Cloudinary Plugin

-This plugin allows you to use [Cloudinary](https://cloudinary.com/) as a file provider in your Medusa store.
+Easily integrate [Cloudinary](https://cloudinary.com/) as a file storage provider in your Medusa store.
+This plugin enables seamless upload, retrieval, and management of images and other media files using Cloudinary's robust cloud infrastructure, directly from your Medusa backend.

 ### Installation